 Automated AI development

-We are expecting to witness a significant rise in the innovations in the field known as automated AI.
+We are expecting to witness a significant rise in innovations in the field known as automated AI.
 The aim of it is to use AI for automating the steps in creating, deploying, and managing AI models to help scale AI.
-What IBM calls ‘AI for AI’ is ultimately going to help the enterprise’s scale AI more widely in their organizations.
+What IBM calls ‘AI for AI’ is ultimately going to help enterprise-scale AI more widely in their organizations.

 Rise of the Process Intelligence

-Higher the complexity of the digital systems being employed at your organization, the higher the importance of monitoring the operations become.
-Technology systems that govern only a very specific aspect of an organization (e.g ERP or CMS) can provide visibility to only that specific processes that they have control over.
-To provide the holistic, in-depth insight you need to leverage the potential of the Process Intelligence.
+The higher the complexity of the digital systems being employed at your organization, the higher the importance of monitoring the operations becomes.
+Technology systems that govern only a very specific aspect of an organization (e.g ERP or CMS) can provide visibility to only the specific processes that they have control over.
+To provide the holistic, in-depth insight you need to leverage the potential of Process Intelligence.

 There is this hyped-up yet popular speculation everywhere these days – AI is the future job-killer and it is going to replace the human workforce with the mechanized workforce.
 Well, the future is going to be different that’s for sure.
 The hybrid – human and digital – workforce is alive and blooming.
 In the coming days, the human and the digital workforce are going to coexist and, even better, cooperate.

-Organizations are working on implementing the RPA and cognitive AI that can help deal with the repetitive, high-volume task with ease.
-The hybrid workforce is going to grow as more and more use-cases are made available.
+Organizations are working on implementing RPA and cognitive AI that can help deal with repetitive, high-volume tasks with ease.
+The hybrid workforce is going to grow as more and more use cases are made available.

-The secrete to the successful human-AI cooperation lies in the effective interaction between the human and the AI systems.
-We have already become familiar and accustomed to digital assistants like Siri, Alexa, and Cortana.
+The secret to successful human-AI cooperation lies in the effective interaction between humans and AI systems.
+We have already become familiar with and accustomed to digital assistants like Siri, Alexa, and Cortana.
 In the coming days, we are hoping to see AI-based assistants for your work environments as well.

 That being said, it’s by no means a silver bullet that can thwart every possible attack.
 It’s not going to solve all our security issues either.
 Experts predict that it’s going to be an important step towards advancing our current security system.